Inna-Mykytiuk/petlabco-test/README.md

 - Filter Subscription "Yes" + Search "Cat": 5 results
 - Pagination works across all filter states

+(I added more data so the values ​​may vary!!!)

 ## 🚀 Deployment

 Build the application: